uk000/goto/README.md

 - Invoke selective targets or all configured targets in batches
 - Multiple concurrent invocations of batches of targets
 - Control the number of concurrent requests per target via `replicas` field
-- Control the total number of requests per taget via `requestCount` field
+- Control the total number of requests per target via `requestCount` field
 - Control the minimum wait time after each replica set invocation per target via `delay` field
 - Control the minimum duration over which total requests are sent to a client using combination of `requestCount` and `delay`
 -
 allows targets to be configured and invoked via REST APIs.
 Headers can be set to track results for target invocations, and APIs make those results available for consumption as JSON output.
-The invocation results get accumulated across multiple invocations until cleard explicitly.
+The invocation results get accumulated across multiple invocations until cleared explicitly.
 In addition to keeping the results in the `goto` client instance, those are also stored in locker on registry instance if enabled.
 (See `--locker` command arg)

 #### APIs